fleet-ai/code-pilot/README.md

 Go to `constants.py` and update the following constants:

-1. APP_ID = your Github app's ID.
-You can find it under "General" on your app
+1. `APP_ID`: your Github app's ID.
+You can find it under the "General" tab within your app settings
-2. BOT_NAME = whatever you want to name your bot
+2. `BOT_NAME`: whatever you want to name your bot
-3. PRIVATE_KEY_PATH = the name of the .pem file you just downloaded
+3. `PRIVATE_KEY_PATH`: the name of the .pem file you just added to your root directory

 <br>

 #### Source code

-1. PATH_TO_SRC_CODE = the path to the root directory of the source code you want scraped.
+1. `PATH_TO_SRC_CODE`: the path to the root directory of the source code you want scraped.
 Must start with `src_code/` as that's where source code will be cloned into.
 If you don't change this, it will by default scrape your entire repository (which you may not always want).

 <br>